Adam Mickiewicz

 He is known chiefly for the poetic drama Dziady (Forefathers' Eve) and the national epic poem Pan Tadeusz.
 His other influential works include Konrad Wallenrod and Grażyna.
 All these served as inspiration for uprisings against the three imperial powers that had partitioned the Polish–Lithuanian Commonwealth out of existence.

 Mickiewicz was born in the Russian-partitioned territories of the former Grand Duchy of Lithuania, which had been part of the Polish–Lithuanian Commonwealth, and was active in the struggle to win independence for his home region.
 After, as a consequence, spending five years exiled to central Russia, in 1829 he succeeded in leaving the Russian Empire and, like many of his compatriots, lived out the rest of his life abroad.
 He settled first in Rome, then in Paris, where for a little over three years he lectured on Slavic literature at the Collège de France.
+He was an activist, striving for a democratic and independent Poland.
 He died, probably of cholera, at Istanbul in the Ottoman Empire, where he had gone to help organize Polish forces to fight Russia in the Crimean War.

 In 1890, his remains were repatriated from Montmorency, Val-d'Oise, in France, to Wawel Cathedral in Kraków, Poland.

 Life

 Early years

 Adam Mickiewicz was born on 24 December 1798, either at his paternal uncle's estate in Zaosie (now Zavosse) near Navahrudak (in Polish, Nowogródek) or in Navahrudak itself in what was then part of the Russian Empire and is now Belarus.
 The region was on the periphery of Lithuania proper and had been part of the Grand Duchy of Lithuania until the Third Partition of the Polish–Lithuanian Commonwealth (1795).
 Its upper class, including Mickiewicz's family, were either Polish or Polonized.
 The poet's father, Mikołaj Mickiewicz, a lawyer, was a member of the Polish nobility (szlachta) and bore the hereditary Poraj coat-of-arms; Adam's mother was Barbara Mickiewicz, née Majewska.
 Adam was the second-born son in the family.

 Mickiewicz spent his childhood in Navahrudak, initially taught by his mother and private tutors.
-From 1807 to 1815 he attended a Dominican school following a curriculum that had been designed by the now-defunct Polish Commission for National Education, which had been the world's first ministry of education.
+From 1807 to 1815 he attended a Dominican school following a curriculum that had been designed by the now-defunct Polish Commission of National Education, which had been the world's first ministry of education.
 He was a mediocre student, although active in games, theatricals, and the like.

 In September 1815, Mickiewicz enrolled at the Imperial University of Vilnius, studying to be a teacher.
 After graduating, under the terms of his government scholarship, he taught secondary school at Kaunas from 1819 to 1823.